Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="warningEmoji"></span>

-C doesn’t require that subscript bounds be checked; if a subscript goes out of range, the program’s behavior is undefined.
+C doesn't require that subscript bounds be checked; if a subscript goes out of range, the program's behavior is undefined.
 One cause of a subscript going out of bounds: forgetting that an array with `n` elements is indexed from 0 to `n - 1`, not 1 to `n`.
 (As one of my professors liked to say, "In this business, you're always off by one.”
 He was right, of course.)
 The following example illustrates a bizarre effect that can be caused by this common blunder:

 ```C